iltommi/qdb-documentation/source/reference/qdb_shell.rst

 .. _qdbsh_int_put:
 .. option:: int_put <alias> <value>

     Add a new Integer to the cluster.
 The Integer must not already exist.
-Aliases beginning with the string "qdb" are reserved and cannot be added to the cluster.

     :param alias: *(string)* the alias of the Integer
     :param value: *(string)* the value of the Integer